Translation: Experimental literature

 Experimental literature, such as Kathy Acker’s novel Don Quixote (1986) and Giannina Braschi’s novel Yo-Yo Boing!
 (1998), features a translative writing that highlights discomforts of the interlingual and translingual encounters and literary translation as a creative practice.
 These authors weave their own translations into their texts.

-Acker's Postmodern fiction both fragments and preserves the materiality of Catullus’s Latin text in ways that tease out its semantics and syntax without wholly appropriating them, a method that unsettles the notion of any fixed and finished translation.
+Acker's postmodern fiction both fragments and preserves the materiality of Catullus’s Latin text in ways that tease out its semantics and syntax without wholly appropriating them, a method that unsettles the notion of any fixed and finished translation.

-Whereas Braschi's trilogy of experimental works (Empire of Dreams, 1988; Yo-Yo Boing!, 1998, and United States of Banana, 2011) deals with the very subject of translation.
+On the other hand, Braschi's trilogy of experimental works (Empire of Dreams, 1988; Yo-Yo Boing!, 1998, and United States of Banana, 2011) deals with the very subject of translation.
 Her trilogy presents the evolution of the Spanish language through loose translations of dramatic, poetic, and philosophical writings from the Medieval, Golden Age, and Modernist eras into contemporary Caribbean, Latin American, and Nuyorican Spanish expressions.
 Braschi's translations of classical texts in Iberian Spanish (into other regional and historical linguistic and poetic frameworks) challenge the concept of national languages.

 Science fiction

 Science fiction being a genre with a recognizable set of conventions and literary genealogies, in which language often includes neologisms, neosemes, and invented languages, techno-scientific and pseudoscientific vocabulary, and fictional representation of the translation process, the translation of science-fiction texts involves specific concerns.
 The science-fiction translator tends to acquire specific competences and assume a distinctive publishing and cultural agency.
 As in the case of other mass-fiction genres, this professional specialization and role often is not recognized by publishers and scholars.

 Translation of science fiction accounts for the transnational nature of science fiction's repertoire of shared conventions and tropes.
-After World War II, many European countries were swept by a wave of translations from the English.
+After World War II, many European countries were swept by a wave of translations from English.
 Due to the prominence of English as a source language, the use of pseudonyms and pseudotranslations became common in countries such as Italy and Hungary, and English has often been used as a vehicular language to translate from languages such as Chinese and Japanese.

-More recently, the international market in science-fiction translations has seen an increasing presence of source languages other than English.
+As of 2015, the international market in science-fiction translations has seen an increasing presence of source languages other than English.